neighbour-hoods/applet-template/README.md

 # applet-template
 This repository is a template for creating nh-we applets.
 It is meant to be cloned and provide the basic repository structure and scripts for developing and testing your nh-we applets.

+DISCLAIMER: Please note this is only a template that mostly provides repository structure and helpful npm scripts, you will still need to write your own zome functions, entry types, validation functions, and the relevant tests.
+To speed up this process you can try the [Holochain Scaffolding tool](https://github.com/holochain/scaffolding/) to get basic CRUD functionality and tests scenarios.
+However, you will still have to implement much of the logic of your application.

 ## getting started
 1. set up your development environment by following the steps in [Environment Setup](#environment-setup)
 1. familiarize yourself with the [repository structure](./STRUCTURE.md) and [reactive state management](./REACTIVE-STATE-MANAGEMENT.md) documents and the use of two important dependencies: [`@neighbourhoods/nh-we-applet`](https://www.npmjs.com/package/@neighbourhoods/nh-we-applet) & [`@neighbourhoods/sensemaker-lite-types`](https://www.npmjs.com/package/@neighbourhoods/sensemaker-lite-types)
 1. Clone this repository & run `npm i`
-1. add your zome code (you need a fully functioning Holochain hApp, then copy stuff from `dna`, `tests` and `ui` folders.
-You can also try [Holochain Scaffolding tool](https://github.com/holochain/scaffolding/) to create a simple hApp)
+1. add your zome code (copy/edit files under to `dna`, `tests` and `ui` folders)
 1. replace all instances of `provider` to match your hApp zome name (including in file or directory names)
 1. create your applet config and add it to both [`./ui/src/appletConfig.ts`](./ui/src/appletConfig.ts) & [`./we-applet/src/appletConfig.ts`](./we-applet/src/appletConfig.ts).
 See [Creating Applet Config](#applet-config)
 1. build your front end store object (see `providerStore.ts`)